kubeshop/helm-charts/charts/tracetest/README.md

-# TraceTest
+# Tracetest

-This is the Helm chart for [TraceTest](https://github.com/kubeshop/tracetest) installation.
+This is the Helm chart for [Tracetest](https://github.com/kubeshop/tracetest) installation.

 ## Installation